carl-steinbach/selenium-scraper/README.md

 Calling the `start()` method of the scraper will start a chromedriver instance, the `driver` parameter can be used to directly access the chromedriver.

+In order to use a proxy, add your credentials to the ProxyConfig object and pass it to the scraper constructor.

 ```
 import selenium_scraper.proxy.config
 import selenium_scraper.scraper